rage/java-programming/data/osa-3/2-listat.md

 <!-- Huom!
 Käytä tässä listan valmiiksi tarjoamaa metodia `size`. -->

 N.B.!
-Be sure to make the `size` method of the list.
+Be sure to use the `size` method of the list.

 </programming-exercise>